 How to Report a Job Scam

-There are more job and employment Internet scams each and every day.
+More people get caught in job and employment Internet scams each day.
 Scammers try to fraudulently get you to wire money or collect your personal information, or attempt any one of a variety of other job scams designed to take advantage of job hunters seeking to find employment online.

 For example, you might be told that you will receive $490 per week.
 Then you receive another email saying that there was a mistake and the company accidentally sent you $3,200.
-When you receive the check, you're supposed to wire the rest of the money to someone else—a typical attempt to get you to part with your money.
+When you receive the check, you're supposed to wire the rest of the money to someone else.
+That could be an attempt to get you to part with your money.
 The check from the company won't clear, and you'll have already wired the money to a third party.

 This is only one example of the many ways scammers prey on people seeking employment.
-Some of these scams are complicated and it can be easy to think they are legitimate.
-What should you do if you've been scammed or almost scammed?
-Here's how to report a scam, including where and how to report an employment scam.
+Some of these scams are complicated, and it can be easy to think they are legitimate.
+There are warning signs to help you navigate your decision whether a job posting is legitimate.
+Keeping them in mind is essential.

 How to Report a Scam

 The Internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).
 The Internet Crime Complaint Center accepts online Internet crime complaints.
-In order to file a report, you'll need to provide the following information:
+To file a report, you'll need to provide the following information: